 This phase is of high concern primarily because previously capped soils at Arrowstone Park that contain arsenic and other contaminants have been exposed in some areas, creating public health risks.
 As noted in DEQ's 2024 Clark Fork River News, community concern led DEQ to prioritize cleanup here, install safety signage, and add temporary soil caps on bare spots with exposed toxic contaminants.

-STATUS (as of January 2025):
+STATUS (as of May 2025):

 COMPLETED PHASES (maintenance & monitoring underway):